horace-zontal/LTC_GBP_Price/README.md

 # LTC_GBP_Price
-Prints current litecoin price to screen
+A simple python program that prints current litecoin price to screen